juneaucross/blogmvp/README.md

 ## server

- then in tne `strapi-backend` dirctory run `yarn develop` to start server and go to http://localhost:1337/admin to edit content
+ then in tne `strapi-backend` dirctory run `cp .env.example .env` to copy .env file and `yarn develop` to start server

+ then go to http://localhost:1337/admin to edit the content

 ## client